-The specific aims of the RDI Conference Programme
+The aims of the RDI Conference Programme are:

 RDI gives its patronage by allowing conference organisers to use the RDI logo and by announcing the event on the RDI website.
 In addition, RDI will actively promote the event amongst its members and through social media.
 The link to the conference page and report will be archived in RDI’s website for future reference.

-RDI gives its patronage (as described in Level 1) and is also involved in the content of the Conference with RDI representatives in the Programme Committee.
-In addition, RDI will provide one to three members of RDI or Faculty Experts to speak at the Conference.
-The travel and accommodation of RDI speaker(s) are covered by host and/or RDI itself.
+RDI gives its patronage (as described in level 1) and is also involved in the content of the conference, with RDI representatives on the programme committee.
+In addition, RDI will provide 1 to 3 members of RDI or faculty experts to speak at the conference.
+The travel and accommodation of RDI speaker(s) are covered by host and/or RDI.

-RDI co-organises the Conference and can be part of the Organising Committee and may be involved in event organisations and logistics..
+RDI co-organises the conference and can be part of the organising committee.
+RDI may also be involved in the event organisation and logistics.

-RDI also provides fellowships for patient advocates to attend the Conference.
-The fellowships are customized to the specific needs of the conference eg international or regional fellowships.
+RDI also provides fellowships for patient advocates to attend the conference.
+The fellowships are customized to the specific needs of the conference, for example, international or regional fellowships.

-Eligibility is not restricted to members but conferences initiated by patient organisation members of RDI and by members of the RDI Faculty Experts will be given priority.
+Eligibility is not restricted to members.
+However, conferences initiated by patient organisation members of RDI and by members of the RDI faculty experts will be given priority.

 Conference aims and objectives must be coherent with RDI mission and be relevant to rare disease patients and patient organisations.

-Applications are informal but must be submitted in writing.
-The application should clearly state: the title of the event, its nature and objective, the target audience, the planned sources of funding, the planned partners, as well as the date and venue (as soon as it is confirmed)
+Applications are informal but must be submitted in writing to [email protected].
+The application should clearly state: the title of the event, its nature and objective, the target audience, the planned sources of funding, the planned partners, as well as the date and venue (as soon as it is confirmed).

-The Council of RDI approves each Conference request for support and decides the level (1,2,3) of support to grant.
+The RDI Council approves each conference request and decides the level of support to grant.
 The Council reserves the right not to grant its support.